 5. Tactical Play for Club Players – Visualization

 Once you have taken your work to more advanced stages, then there are small things that you can add to become better and better.
 One of them, for example, is to work on your visualization.
 It is easy to miss things during a game when you are calculating long lines.

 You can forget a piece was here or there and then blunder something.
 Happens to the best.
-However, you can work this aspect of your skills by solving exercises blindfold.
-If it’s too hard, try playing games blindfold or going through a game without moving pieces; all in your mind.
+However, you can work on this aspect of your skills by solving exercises blindfolded.
+If it’s too hard, try playing games blindfolded or going through a game without moving pieces; all in your mind.

 Then, when you reach a certain point where you feel you can’t see it anymore, put the position you have in your head on a chess board, take a look and go on with the rest of the game without moving the pieces!
 It is amazing how these techniques can improve your skills.

 With this, we finish our article on this important theme of chess competitions.
 We hope it turns out useful for you and feel free to share with us your comments on any method to improve your tactical play.

 We also recommend reviewing 7 Signs You Have a Potential for Becoming Grandmaster at Chess.